All about the Working Holiday Visa in New Zealand!

 Apply before the annual quota is reached

-01. What is the New Zealand WHV?
+01. What is the Working Holiday Visa?

-WHV is short for Working Holiday Visa.
-The WHV to New Zealand is available to young adults from 40+ countries.
-WHV holders can stay for up to a year (or longer for Canadian and British citizens), and can freely travel and work in New Zealand during this period.
+WHV holders in New Zealand can stay for up to a year (or longer for Canadian and British citizens), and can freely travel and work in New Zealand during this period.

 Certain nationalities have an annual quota for the number of WHVs issued.
 There is no limit for citizens of Canada, Ireland, the US and Germany.
 British citizens have a cap of 15,000.
-Readers of other nationalities can check on the official website.
+Readers of other nationalities can check the official website.

 The quota for each country (where applicable) usually does not change significantly year to year.
 If you are in a country with a competitively limited quota, it may be advantageous to apply early in the year for the best chances.